Updated August 30, 2023

 2005 — Asbestos is banned throughout the European Union, but is still not entirely banned in the United States.

 Asbestos is classified as a known human carcinogen by all major U.S. health organizations.
-In other words, asbestos is universally recognized as a substance that can cause cancer.
+It is universally recognized as a cancer-causing substance.

 Pair this with its fibrous, fragmenting nature, and it makes for a deadly combination.

 When products containing asbestos are disturbed, microscopic fibers are released into the air.
 If inhaled, these fibers can remain trapped in the lungs, which leads to scarring and inflammation.

 Some studies have suggested that asbestos exposure can also be linked to other kinds of cancers, including gastrointestinal and colorectal, as well as an elevated risk for throat, kidney, esophagus, and gallbladder cancers.

 Asbestos minerals are naturally forming and are commonly found in serpentine rock, ultramafic rock, and near fault zones.

 They can be found on every continent in the world and are released into the air when rocks containing the minerals are broken or crushed, or if the dust containing asbestos fibers in soils is stirred up.